Filestore has the following known issues.

 To fix this issue, request additional quota.

-Similarly, attempting to create the instance using
+DIRECT_PEERING instead, create the instance

 Copying data between Cloud Storage and Filestore